-Kishwauketoe (or “Kish” for short) is for the campers in grades 1st through 3rd grade that are looking for an overnight experience at Covenant Harbor.
+Kishwauketoe (or “Kish” for short) is for the campers entering 2nd through 4th grade that are looking for an overnight experience at Covenant Harbor.

 Each day at camp is filled with things like banana boating, adventure activities, free time, canteen treats, and more camp-only delights!
 Kish campers will also get to wear their PJs to the evening session, learn new songs and new lessons, play games, roast marshmallows by the campfire, and maybe even get a little messy.

-This program is sure to be a hit with your 1st-3rd grade camper.
+This program is sure to be a hit with your 2nd-4th grade camper.
 We hope to see you at Kish this summer!

-Because the majority of campers register in the winter, the grade for our camp programs is based on the current (fall 2016 – spring 2017) school year.
-Therefore, during the Kish Full Week (Grades 1-3) summer camps will be filled with campers who have finished 1st-3rd grade.
+NEW THIS YEAR: the grade for our camp programs is based on the upcoming (fall 2018 – spring 2019) school year.
+Therefore, during the summer, Kish Full Week (Grades 2-4) camps will be filled with campers who have finished 1st, 2nd and 3rd grade.

 There is only so much you can grasp from pictures and our website.
 A tour is a great way to see camp for yourself while you hear from our staff details of what camp is like.
 Please visit our FAQ section to find out more details about tours.

 Bring-a-Friend – Bring a friend who has never before been to a Covenant Harbor summer camp program, and you each save $50.
 You must both attend the same week of camp and register the same day online.